ClimateCodeFoundation/ccc-gistemp/readme.txt

 internet.
 It will not download a file if it is already present in the input/ directory, so if you wish to run ccc-gistemp with updated input data, you can delete the input/ directory before you start.

+Downloading the input data is a common causes of problems.
+Maintaining the part of the code that does this (which has nothing to do with the core GISTEMP algorithm) is a significant cost.
+If the tools we provide do not seem to download the input data correctly, you can download the data "by hand" and install it in the input/ directory.
+See doc/input.txt for more details.

 5. RUNNING